tanavsharma/Election_Analysis/README.md

         country_votes[country_name] += 1 # increment the counter, whenever the name occurs.
    ```

-5. Next we can get the percentage of the county votes, by running a for loop, that will cycle through country in our array and convert the number of votes to percentage from total count.
+5. Next we can get the percentage of the county votes, by running a for loop, that will cycle through the countries in our array and convert the number of votes to percentage by dividing it from the total count.
    ```
    for country_name in country_options: # for each country in array, do the following:

-        # Retrieve county count and percentage.
         county = country_votes[country_name] # We will save the country name and vote count, into variable county county_percentage = float(county) / float(total_votes) * 100 # converting the vote count to percentage
         county_results = (